-Hiking enthusiasts might enjoy the most walked route in the area — the E4 path which leads from Sougia passing through Lissos all the way to Paleochora.
-It is 16 kilometres long, takes approximately 5-6 hours to complete and can be walked either way.
-For the most popular route you can hop on a ferry that takes you to Sougia in the morning and make your way back to Paleochora.
+Hiking enthusiasts might enjoy the most walked route in the area — the E4 path, which leads from Sougia, passing through Lissos all the way to Paleochora.
+It is 16 kilometres long, takes approximately 5-6 hours to complete, and can be walked either way.
+For the most popular route, you can hop on a ferry that takes you to Sougia in the morning and make your way back to Paleochora.

 Visit the Paleochora Waterfalls

 The landscape surrounding the waterfalls changes throughout the seasons.
 If you visit the Paleochora Waterfalls during the summer, you can also enjoy a refreshing swim under the cascade.
 In winter after the heavy rainfall makes the whole scene more dramatic.
-There are four rivers which flow into the sea close to Paleochora,
+There are four rivers that flow into the sea close to Paleochora,

 Discover the beauty of Pelekaniotis Gorge

 You will come to the well-hidden river of Pelekaniotis in a secluded corner of the Selino district in South Chania.
 The river in Selino receives the highest water flow, and since it is so significant, the entire municipality of Paleochora is named Pelekanos.
 It has water all year long and, at the Macherota site, it makes a lovely green valley as it exits.
 Numerous species of birds live in the steep canyon cliffs and follow the hiker around the entire time.